BobKuczewski/Run1802/README.md

 ## Hardware Needed

 This software should run on any modern Raspberry Pi computer containing the standard configuration of 40 pins supporting GPIO communications.
 This program was developed for a Raspberry Pi Zero, but should also work with the Raspberry Pi 3, 3A+, 3B, 3B+, and 4B.
-Of course, you'll also need an 1802 processor, a power supply, and a means to properly connect them all together (breadboard, wire wrap board, printed circuit board, etc).
+Of course, you'll also need an 1802 processor and a means to properly connect them together (breadboard, wire wrap board, printed circuit board, etc).
 The software only relies on the libraries that come pre-installed with the Raspberry Pi operating system.

 ## Use